Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 20:00 UTC 10.12.2020
 - I've missed all of 4:2:1 Solar book, when alligning blueprint grid after update from 06.10.2020 - Fixed
 - After previous update, stackers had align to grid checked with some ridiculous values for some reason beyond my understanding- Fixed

+12:30 UTC 13.12.2020
+- The reason beyond my understanding from the previous update has been understood.
+It has to do with changes to blueprint alignment settings in Factorio 1.1.
+Stations too have been affected by it - Fixed

 </details>